Extending the descent-to-peak map and its applications: Introduction

 The image of $\Theta_\QSym$ is exactly $\Pi$.
 Similarly, $\Omega$ can be constructed as the image of $\Theta_\Sym$.

-For any combinatorial Hopf algebra $\mathsf{H}$ with morphism $\Phi:\mathsf{H}\to\QSym$, we define its theta map to be a graded Hopf morphism making the following diagram commute.
+For any combinatorial Hopf algebra $\mathsf{H}$ with a morphism $\Phi:\mathsf{H}\to\QSym$, we define a \emph{theta map} for $\mathsf{H}$ to be a graded Hopf morphism making the following diagram commute.

-The image $\Theta(\mathsf{H})$ is called the peak algebra for $\mathsf{H}$.
+Therefore, the descent-to-peak map of $\QSym$ is a theta map of $\QSym$, $\Theta_{\QSym}$.
+We refer to the descent-to-peak map of $\QSym$ as the theta map of $\QSym$.
+The image $\Theta(\mathsf{H})$ is called a peak algebra for $\mathsf{H}$.
 In order to find the theta maps, we introduce a shuffle basis $\{S_\alpha\}$ of $\QSym$, indexed by compositions.
-The shuffle basis satisfy two properties \begin{enumerate} \item They give a shuffle-like Hopf structure i.e. shuffle product and deconcatenation coproduct, \item They are eigenfunctions of $\Theta_\QSym$. \end{enumerate} Using this new basis and its dual basis, we are able to find explicit theta maps and peak algebras for shuffle algebras, tensor algebras and symmetric algebras.
-The symmetric functions in non-commuting variables, $\NCSym$, can be viewed as a tensor algebra, as a consequence of \cite{L11} which finds a set of free generators that are also primitive.
-Our construction results in a peak algebra indexed by set partitions whose parts all have odd size.
-It is worthy to mention that in a forthcoming paper, the authors also construct peak algebra of $\NCSym$ combinatorially through non-commutative enriched $P$-partitions.
+The elements of this basis satisfy three properties: \begin{enumerate} \item Their product and coproduct are the shuffle product and the deconcatenation coproduct of compositions, respectively. \item They are eigenvectors of $\Theta_\QSym$. \item $\{S_\alpha: \text{all parts of $\alpha$ are odd\}}$ is a basis for $\Pi$. \end{enumerate} Using this new basis and its dual basis, we are able to find explicit theta maps and peak algebras for shuffle algebras, tensor algebras, and symmetric algebras.
+The symmetric functions in noncommuting variables, $\NCSym$, can be viewed as a tensor algebra, as a consequence of \cite{L11}, which finds a set of free generators of $\NCSym$ that are also primitive.
+Our construction results in a peak algebra for $\NCSym$ indexed by set partitions whose parts all have odd size.
+In \cite{A25}, the authors also construct a peak algebra of $\NCSym$ combinatorially through non-commutative enriched $P$-partitions, which is different from the one in this paper.

 There is another large family of shuffle and tensor algebras that our construction can be applied to.
 As shown in \cite{A05}, for any Hopf algebra $\mathsf{H}$ that is graded as a coalgebra, the associated graded Hopf algebra, $\mathrm{gr}(\mathsf{H})$, is a shuffle algebra.
 The graded dual of $\mathrm{gr}(\mathsf{H})$ is a tensor algebra.
-We use the graded associated Hopf algebra on permutations, also defined in \cite{L21,V14}, as example and give explicit theta map and peak algebra.
+We use the graded associated Hopf algebra on permutations, defined in \cite{L21,V14}, as an example and describe a theta map and peak algebra for it.